 You may encounter the error under discussion if a network communication glitch is stopping the message from downloading in the current network mode.
-In this context, the Samsung users can download the multimedia message by enabling the Download Booster.
+In this context, Samsung users may be able to download the multimedia message by enabling the Download Booster.

 - Enable Wi-Fi and mobile data.

 - Now open Settings of your phone and tap on Connections.